TomasHubelbauer/lyrics/README.md

 I think this might be a problem with my logic.

-### Report the lingerish shadow issue with a minimal example
+### Report the lingering shadow issue with a minimal example

 Build a repo which just shows the current time or a random number or something.